 And that’s how writing became something that’s taught.
 Colleges and universities just wanted the money.
 Which also meant now they needed to make up rules and guidelines and formulas to try to teach all these things.
 Because if there weren’t any rules, they wouldn’t be able to issue grades.
 Some students couldn’t do better than others.
 Which would mean this “degree” I got is… well, kinda pointless.
 Maybe even worthless.

 Which brings us to the last thing I’m going to say about MFA programs—their abysmal success rate.
 Seriously.
 For most college degrees (of any level), we say “making a living at it” is more or less the end goal of getting the degree.
 If I go to school to be, say, a high school teacher, and 83% of us in that program become high school teachers, that’s a pretty successful program, right?

 With that in mind, as another friend, Kristi Charish, has pointed out…what would you think of a school where less than 5% of education graduates end up making a living as teachers?
 What could we say about an engineering program where only one or two students out of the entire graduating class actually become engineers?

 I mean… seriously, does that sound like a successful program?
 A terribly useful degree?
 Especially if there are dozens of other people becoming successful teachers or engineers without that degree?
 I mean, Kristi told me at her school the science department had produced more successful novelists than the MFA program.

 And again, I want to stress, this isn’t about the people who got those degrees.
 As I said at the start of this, I’m impressed by anyone who makes it through a graduate program.
-And I absolutely think some useful learning can come out of it.
+And I absolutely think some useful learning comes out of it.

 But if someone’s about to make that choice, I’ve got to be honest… I’d tell them it’s probably not worth it.
 They might get something out of it, yeah, but odds are they could get that thing somewhere else.
 Probably a lot easier and definitely a lot cheaper.